 - develop and pragmatically move toward new policy goals; and

 - highlight and celebrate successful policies and practices being implemented to achieve emissions reductions and related environmental and economic benefits.

 The CATEE Conference attracts an eclectic group of local and state leaders, government officials and staff, business owners, design and development professionals, facility managers, utility and energy services resources, industry experts, researchers, policy makers, and clean energy and air quality advocates.
-We at ESL are very excited to include more of the green building community through collaboration with USGBC Texas Chapters.

 This is the most vibrant conversation available on pathways to a sustainable future for our cities.
 We want you to join us.